rust-lang/book/src/ch05-01-method-syntax.md

 ## Method Syntax

-In the last section on ownership, we made several references to ‘methods’.
+In Chapter 4 when we discussed ownership, we made several references to *methods*.
 Methods look like this:

 ```rust
 let s1 = "hello";